 You probably do not have the time to hit the gym every day.
 And, if you do, you do not have hours to spend in the gym.
 You have work and life to take care of.

-This is why we want the best and most effective chest exercises.
+This is why you want the best and most effective chest exercises.

 It is easy to be intimidated by the advanced weight lifters in a gym.
 They use cables and a variety of contraptions to sculpt their muscles.
 But, what about the beginners out there?
 Or the Sunday warriors, that just want to get into better shape.